lambdamikel/Busch-2090/README.md

 ###``PGM`` Demo Programs are Stored in EEPROM

 Please first run the ``PGM-EEPROM.ino`` sketch.
 This will load 5 example programs into the Arduino's EEPROM.
 The emulator won't work / won't initialize correctly if the EEPROM has not been prepared.
-The programs stored into and load from EEPROM are ``PGM 7` to ``PGM B`` :
+The programs stored into and loaded from the EEPROM are ``PGM 7`` to ``PGM B``:

 - ``PGM 0, 1, 2, 3, 4``: not implemented yet
 - ``PGM 5`` : clear memory